kingzamzon/kingzamzon/README.md

 I have the ability to put together high performance and scalable applications which are fit for purpose, functionality correct and meet user precise needs.
-These days, I'm quite interested in Developer Experience, Javascript Build Tools and also Cloud Native Tech😄

 - 😄 Pronouns: He/Him
 - 🌱 I’m currently looking for role in Back-End development / Full Stack development